palletops/api-builder/README.md

 controlled by the `*errors*` and the `*validate-errors*` vars at compile time.

-The `validate-arguments` middleware validates arguments and return value against the `:sig` metadata key.
+The `validate-sig` middleware validates arguments and return value against the `:sig` metadata key.
 The value of the key is a sequence of schema sequences.
 The first value of each sequence is the return type.
 A vararg final arg is represented as a single schema